SEC Football Officiating Evaluation and Accountability

-- Prior to the start of each season, every official participates in a 1½-mile conditioning run and is evaluated by position.
-Each official must make or surpass their assigned time, which is based on military standards by age.
+- Prior to the start of each season, every official participates in a fitness test.
+Each official must meet or exceed the standards for both Stamina and Agility tests.

 - Each official participates in a preseason officiating clinic rules test which is scored and evaluated on the official's knowledge of NCAA football rules.

 - The in-season accountability process, as explained below, is used throughout the season.

 - A composite of weekly video evaluation grades is averaged to develop an annual video evaluation grade for each official.

 - The Coordinator and his Position Specialists complete a peer ranking for every official at each position.

 - Comprehensive evaluation by the Conference Coordinator of Officials for each official.

 - All SEC officials are held accountable for their overall body of their work and the work of their crew, which is reviewed on a weekly and annual basis.

 - Every call by each official during every game is analyzed by a team of experienced position evaluators.
 These evaluations take place both in-game and through post-game video evaluation.